heronoh/prj_metsch/pipeline_genomica_tese_heron.md

 ```
 By doing so you will ensure reproducibility and also creat a record for the commands you run.
 I recommend short radicals with the same number of characters.
 Create and backup a table with the radicals relation to original names, if they are not intuitive.
+**NOTE4: many steps take a long time.
+It is wise to use tmux or screen to create virtual sessions.

 # Assembly
 ## reads quality assessment, trimming and genome assembly